atosinin/vessel-routes-demo/README.md

 `dotnef ef database update` to create a database locally.

-Then use the Vessel/Import endpoint to import the vessels and positions by providing the escaped string in TestData.txt as the request body.
+Then use the api/Vessel/Import endpoint in swagger to import the vessels and positions by providing the escaped string in TestData.txt as the request body.

-Features Swagger.
+## With a simple Angular 15 frontend

-## With a simple Angular frontend
+Run with `npm start`.